 HM Revenue and Customs has an online calculator which help you calculate whether you would be better off using childcare vouchers.
 Read more detail about childcare vouchers.

-Free education places
+England - funded education places

 Funded places can be offered by:

 - children’s centres